-3.3.1 Winchester City Council is part of the Partnership for South Hampshire (PfSH) group of authorities which aims to coordinate planning strategy across the area of South Hampshire.
+3.3.1 Winchester City Council is part of the Partnership for South Hampshire (PfSH).
+This is a group of authorities which aims to coordinate planning strategy across the area of South Hampshire.
 This includes the strategic development areas of North Whiteley and West of Waterlooville.
 Although PfSH has no statutory powers or functions, it works collaboratively with the Solent Local Enterprise Partnership and has a formally constituted Joint Committee.
 Winchester City Council is actively involved in all aspects of PfSH work, through Planning Officer Group (POG) and Member representation on the Joint Committee and officer working groups on a number of issues.
+Further details of the meetings that have taken place and details of the Statement of Common Ground and the research that has been commissioned are available on the PfSH website Home - Partnership for South Hampshire (push.gov.uk)